 Spring migration begins in March and runs into July.
 Fall migration begins in June and runs into February.
 There is really not a day in the year when migration is not occurring.
 So no matter when you visit you can look forward to birds coming, birds going and birds just standing around waiting to be introduced into your life.
 Me?
 A Bird Watcher?
 Why not?
 You might not think of yourself as a bird watcher, but you do, in fact, watch birds.
 When you walk on the beach, don't you enjoy seeing those busy, wind-up-toy-like birds that play tag with the waves?
 They're called Sanderlings.
 They're one of many species of shorebird that breed in the Arctic and winter here.
 The only month the birds are not found on our beaches is in June, when they are way up in Arctic Canada.
 If you are visiting in winter, would a walk down the beach be complete without the keening cry of a Herring Gull?
 If you are here in summer, listening to the sound of waves coming in through the open window at night, doesn't the squawk of a Night Heron make you smile and the terrier-like yap of Black Skimmer make you laugh?
 A hundred years ago, herons and skimmers were not found in New Jersey.
 They and other common shorebirds had been slaughtered for their feathers.

 Take a look at the sighting sheets, check the view of Lake Lily from our scope set up.
 CMBO also has the region's finest selection of binoculars, spotting scopes and bird books, including optics and field guides for beginners.
 No pre-registration for walks is needed.
 They are open to everyone and offered year round.
 You bring the ambition, we supply the optics and expertise, Mother Nature supplies the birds.
 How many birds?
 It depends upon the location and the time of year.
 In winter, in a woodland area, walk totals might be 20-30 species.
 In spring or fall, it's possible to see more than 70 different bird species on a single two-hour walk.
 Imagine: you can go from having a Life List of 0 birds to having a Life List of 70 species or about 15 percent of all the bird species found in North America in just two hours.
 It will take the rest of your life to get the remainder.
 But that's not the bad news.
 That's the good news.
-Because the fun and challenge of bird watching just keeps getting better.
+Because the fun and challenge of bird watching just keep getting better.
 It will also keep you coming back to Cape May.
-If you can't make it in person, you can also visit us online www.birdcapemay.org - where birding Cape May is only a click away!

-At Avalon, more than a million migrating sea birds cut the corner on the north east corner of this seaside town.
+At Avalon, more than a million migrating sea birds cut the corner on the northeast corner of this seaside town.
 There have been days when close to 100,000 migrating sea ducks have been counted.
 In winter, the marshes north of Atlantic City and the Delaware Bay marshes from Cape May County to Cumberland County host tens of thousands of wintering snow geese.
 And every spring and fall, the forests of Cape May support millions of migrating songbirds.
 Millions in a season?
 Certainly.
 But sometimes, when the winds are right, millions in a day.
-That's why Cape May is world famous.
+That's why Cape May is world-famous.
 Now it's up to you to experience it.
-For more information about birds and birding in Cape May, go to our website www.birdcapemay.org, e-mail firstname.lastname@example.org or call 609-884-2736.
+For more information about birds and birding in Cape May, click here.